 This verse speaks of Zadok who served as priest during the time of David.
 His family line in the priesthood continued up to the time when Antiochus Epiphanes desecrated the temple and sold the priesthood to Menelaus.

-'Then everyone left in your family line will come and bow down before him for a piece of silver and a loaf of bread and plead, "Appoint me to some priestly office so I can have food to eat."'
+Everyone left in your family will come, prostrate himself before him for a silver coin or a loaf of bread, and say, "Please, won't you give me some work as a cohen, so I can have a scrap of bread to eat?"'"

 A family of faithful priests were raised up to replace Eli's family.
 Eli's descendants became basically hired servants of the priests.
 They were not faithful to their calling and so the calling was removed.